Individual Income Taxes

 If you have one or more wage statements and file your taxes using paper forms—opposed to a recommended electronic filing method—you must include Schedule IN-W yourself, alongside all other required forms and schedules.

 If you have one or more wage statements (such as a W-2 or 1099) and electronically file your taxes, all of your wage statements will be included on Schedule IN-W automatically if using a DOR-certified tax preparer.

 Automatic Taxpayer Refund (ATR) Information

-DOR continues to coordinate with the Governor’s Office, Auditor of State, and others to provide eligible Hoosiers the opportunity to claim the 2022 Additional Automatic Taxpayer Refund (ATR).
+DOR continues to coordinate with the Governor’s Office, State Comptroller, and others to provide eligible Hoosiers the opportunity to claim the 2022 Additional Automatic Taxpayer Refund (ATR).
 To receive the $200 refundable tax credit, qualified taxpayers must file a 2022 Indiana resident tax return no later than Dec.
 31, 2023.
 That means some Hoosiers who do not normally file a tax return due to their income will need to file a 2022 state tax return to claim the ATR as a credit.
 Instead of a direct payment, the $200 ATR tax credit will be received as a refund or applied toward any additional taxes owed.
 Additional ATR information is available on our website .